DattCMohan/iste264group7_2/lofi_evaluation.md

 ### Our Results

 #### Observational Findings
+Housing and Dining
 - Confusion when going to edit the meal plan, users did not know where to go to edit meal plan
 - It is unclear if they can jump from section to section on the housing application when they go back to edit
+- Some users wanted feedback at the end of the housing and dining application for confirmation
+- It was unclear where the roommate agreement form was found

+Maintenance
+- Confusion with the shared jobs and my jobs toggle
+- 'More information' tab was unclear and vague

 #### Heuristic Evaluation Findings